Hiking and camping with dogs safety gear etiquette

 • Breed-specific limitations: Brachycephalic (flat-faced) breeds like Boxers or Pugs struggle with heat regulation.
 Double-coated breeds like Huskies may overheat in summer, while short-haired dogs may need layers for mountain cold.

-• The “test hike”: Never make a 10-mile trek your dog’s first outing.
+• The “test hike”: Never make a 10-mile backpacking trip your dog’s first outing.
 Start with a 2-mile local trail to see how they handle uneven terrain and distractions.

 6 common dangers when hiking with dogs